angular/angular/aio/content/guide/structural-directives.md

 ### _TemplateRef_ and _ViewContainerRef_

-A simple structural directive like this one creates an [_embedded view_](api/core/EmbeddedViewRef "API: EmbeddedViewRef") from the Angular-generated `<ng-template>` and inserts that view in a [_view container_](api/core/ViewContainerRef "API: ViewContainerRef") adjacent to the directive's original `<p>` host element.
+This simple structural directive creates an
+[_embedded view_](api/core/EmbeddedViewRef "API: EmbeddedViewRef")
+from the Angular-generated `<ng-template>` and inserts that view in a [_view container_](api/core/ViewContainerRef "API: ViewContainerRef") adjacent to the directive's original `<p>` host element.

 You'll acquire the `<ng-template>` contents with a [`TemplateRef`](api/core/TemplateRef "API: TemplateRef")